RyanBHuynh/RyanBHuynh.github.io/_posts/2021-7-28-Vectors-and-ArrayLists.md

 ---

 Vectors and ArrayLists are arrays without a preset size.
-This allows the vector to automatically adjust to the number of elements it currently stores.
+This allows the vector or the ArrayList to automatically adjust to the number of elements it currently stores.

 ## Basics of Vectors
 Vectors in C++ are called ArrayLists in Java.